rohanorton/episoder/README.md

 ```

 ### Show flag
-The `--show` flag will set a user defined show.
-If multiple words, please use
+The `--show` or `-S` flag will set a user defined show.
+If multiple words,
-quotation as per the example
+please use quotation as per the example

 Set custom showname: